Trevi Therapeutics Inc (TRVI): A Technical Analysis - News Heater

 TRVI’s Market Performance

-TRVI’s stock has fallen by -5.68% in the past week, with a monthly drop of -18.63% and a quarterly drop of -28.76%.
-The volatility ratio for the week is 7.91% while the volatility levels for the last 30 days are 6.56% for Trevi Therapeutics Inc The simple moving average for the past 20 days is -11.73% for TRVI’s stock, with a -27.59% simple moving average for the past 200 days.
+Trevi Therapeutics Inc (TRVI) has seen a -21.31% fall in stock performance for the week, with a -29.41% decline in the past month and a -37.39% plunge in the past quarter.
+The volatility ratio for the week is 10.37%, and the volatility levels for the past 30 days are at 7.24% for TRVI.
+The simple moving average for the past 20 days is -21.70% for TRVI’s stock, with a -36.95% simple moving average for the past 200 days.

 Analysts’ Opinion of TRVI